What can I put in my general rubbish bin?

 There are restrictions on some non-recyclable items at the Recycling Centres, so please check before taking items to a site.

 Any waste from a trade or business source should be collected separately.
-You can find out more information about this on our Business and trade waste page.

 Where your general rubbish goes

 Waste from your general rubbish bin is sent to the Energy-from-waste facility at Great Blakenham, where it is burnt at high temperatures and used to generate electricity for over 40,000 homes.
-Find out more about the energy-from-waste process.